kata198/pacman-utils/README.md

 You can get all but "extras" through standard archlinux packages.

-These are not yet in any primary repo, but you can download prebuilt pacvkages under "releases", or download/checkout the source tarballs from:
+These are currently only in the AUR repo, but you can download prebuilt pacvkages under "releases", or download/checkout the source tarballs from:

 Core Package (programs):  https://github.com/kata198/pacman-utils-pkg